desperadoshi/RMN/README.md

 # RMN

-Send random note to Pocket to review
+- Send random note to Pocket to review
+- Deploy on Pythonanywhere